 Having said that the atmosphere was relaxed and jolly, and there was plenty of space to watch the parade go by without being stuck behind crowds of people, and of course, unlike the Nice flower battles, this event was free.
 It was easy to find a place to eat on the square before the start of the parade as the crowds didn’t appear till just before everything kicked off.
 As a stress free way to see a local carnival if the vast numbers in Nice put you off, this is a good option.

-This year was the 89th flower battle or Corso Fleuri at Vence Carnival, so I imagine next year, 2017, will be a big one to celebrate the 90th anniversary.
+This year was the 89th flower battle or Corso Fleuri at the Easter carnival in Vence, so I imagine next year, 2017, will be a big one to celebrate the 90th anniversary.

 I’ll leave you with a couple of questions and some more photos.
 Do you like this sort of town festival?
 Are you a carnival fan?
 I’d love to hear from you.